July 24, 2023

 Understanding pressure and flow

 Compressed air flow is typically measured in cubic feet per minute (CFM) or liters per second (l/s).
-Compressed air pressure is typically measured in pounds per square inch (PSI) or bar.
-Think of flow as the ability to perform a process within an acceptable time frame, and pressure as the ability to support multiple processes at once.
+Compressed air pressure is usually represented in pounds per square inch (PSI) or bar.
+Think of flow as the ability to perform a process within an acceptable time frame.
+Pressure is the ability to support multiple processes at once.

 Watch this video to know more

-Most commercial air compressors designed for commercial duty are either of two types: piston or rotary screw.
+Most commercial air compressors designed for commercial duty are either piston or rotary screw compressors.

-Piston (or reciprocating) compressors are used in many small machine shops, body shops, tire shops, service centers and small manufacturing facilities.
-Simple and robust, piston compressors are relatively inexpensive and easy to maintain—both advantages—but their design has some limitations.
-For example:
+Piston/reciprocating compressors are used in many small machine shops, body shops, tire shops, service centers, and small manufacturing facilities.
+Simple and robust, piston compressors are relatively inexpensive and easy to maintain.
+However, they also come with limitations.

-• Piston compressors are meant for intermittent use.
-They can work for 50-60% of their duty cycle (about 30 to 35 minutes per hour).
+● They are meant for intermittent use and can work for 50-60% of their duty cycle (about 30 to 35 minutes per hour).

-• Piston compressors are loud in operation, which can be hard on employees or customers.
+● They are loud to operate.
+This can be hard on employees or customers.

 If these disadvantages don’t impact your operation, a piston compressor may be an economical choice.